 What does Tara mean?

-Tara /tara/ [2 sylls.] as a girls' name is pronounced TAH-rah.
+Tara /tara/ as a girls' name is pronounced TAH-rah.
 It is of Gaelic and Sanskrit origin, and the meaning of Tara is "hill; star".

-Ancient Tara was the site of the "stone of destiny" on which Irish kings resided, and Margaret Mitchell probably had this in mind when she named the fictional home of Scarlett O'Hara in her 1936 novel "Gone With the Wind".
+Ancient Tara was the site of the "stone of destiny" on which Irish kings resided, and this was probably why Margaret Mitchell named the fictional home of Scarlett O'Hara in her 1936 novel "Gone With the Wind".
 Hindu mythology: Tara is one of the names of the wife of Shiva.
 See also Terra.
 Actress Tara Reid.

 How popular is Tara?